corewall/corelyzer/README.md

     ./gradlew clean packageWin

 This will compile the Java components and create a directory containing the Corelyzer executable, required resources and DLLs.
-Like Mac, it uses prebuilt versions of the SceneGraph native library and associated SceneGraph JAR.
+Like Mac, it uses prebuilt versions of the Scenegraph native library and associated SceneGraph JAR.
 The generated package will be placed in the `dist/win` directory.

 #### Building and Running on Linux